chudro/Cassandra-Primary-Key-Exercise/README.md

 1) Use the [CQL scripts](https://github.com/RichReffner/Cassandra-Primary-Key-Exercise/blob/rich-mods-1/Cassandra-Primary-Key-Tables-Data.cql) to create tables and populate data.
 You'll notice each table is exactly the same except for the primary key definition.

-2) Try the [queries](https://github.com/RichReffner/Cassandra-Primary-Key-Exercise/blob/master/Cassandra-Primary-Key-Queries.cql) against the tables.
+2) Look at these [queries](https://github.com/RichReffner/Cassandra-Primary-Key-Exercise/blob/master/Cassandra-Primary-Key-Queries.cql).
+Copy/paste/run the group of queries one table at a time.
+In other words, run all of the queries for sentiment1 at the same time.
+Check out Cassandra's response.
+Then run all queries for sentiment2 at the same time.
 You'll notice that some of the queries work against some of the tables, but not all.
 Why?

 3) Extra Credit: What would you do if you needed to query all messages with sentiment = 'positive'?